Our team is ready to listen

 Taking the first step is the hardest part.

 Ketamine therapy has become famous for its powerful effect on the brain in treating various mental health conditions.
-However, like any other treatment, ketamine therapy also has potential risks.
+However, like any other treatment, there are risks of ketamine therapy.
 While it can have positive effects, there are also concerns.
 High blood pressure may occur during ketamine therapy, posing a risk for those with hypertension.

 Possible side effects include nausea, confusion, and hallucinations.
 It’s vital to understand and learn about these risks before undergoing ketamine therapy.
 Discuss it with healthcare providers for further guidance and support for long-term recovery.